backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

     Change : 7.74 %

-The best set of parameters from the grid search improved the AUC score from before by 7.74%.
+The best set of parameters from the grid search improved the AUC score by 7.74%.
-An AUC of 1.0 would be perfectly seperating the group of passing students from the group who failed, an AUC of 0.5 is no better than randomly guessing; the random forest model is right in the middle.

-As long as the model performs better than guessing, I've done alright..
+An AUC of 0.5 is no better than randomly guessing, and an AUC of 1.0 would be perfectly seperating the group of passing students from the group who failed.
+The random forest model is right in the middle at 0.77.
+As long as the model performs better than guessing, I've done good..
 Right?

 Well, let's just hope the logistic regression model performs better.

 ## <center>Logistic Regression</center>
-I will be using the same methods of feature selection and hyperparameter tuning here that I used for the random forest model.
+I will be using the same methods of feature selection and parameter tuning that I used for the random forest model.

 ### Feature Selection